kalliope-project/kalliope/Docs/brain.md

 ```
 Not here that parameters are indented with one tabulation bellow the neuron's name.

-In this example, the neuron called "say" will make Jarvis speak out loud the sentence in parameter **message**.
+In this example, the neuron called "say" will make Kalliope speak out loud the sentence in parameter **message**.
 See the complete list of [available neurons](neurons.md) here.

 The last part, called **signals** is a list of input action.
 This last works exactly the same way as neurons.
 You must place here at least one action.